-The aims of the CAP are to:
+Aims of the CAP

 - Provide an objective measure of knowledge of material considered to be necessary for satisfactory performance as a Nuclear Medicine specialist.